scala/scala-lang/_posts/2020-02-20-community-build.md

 We take the relative scarcity of new defects as evidence that the community build is providing a high level of quality assurance.
-The build doesn't catch everything, but it has prevented many regressions from ever being released.
+The build can't catch everything, but it has prevented many regressions from ever being released.

 ## JDK 11 and 14

-The 2.13 build is now 100% green on JDK 11.
+The 2.13 build is now **100% green on JDK 11**.
 That's because:

 * Support for JDK 11 in Scala and sbt has improved.
 * Across the Scala and Java ecosystems, maintainers have increasingly